Alumni

 J. Rubén Diaz Vasquez

-Research Topic: Mexican & American Dreams: Poetry by Chicanx Writers as Transnational Sites of Ideological Contestation with Hegemonic Norms of Upward Mobility in the United States
+Research Title: Mexican & American Dreams: Poetry by Chicanx Writers as Transnational Sites of Ideological Contestation with Hegemonic Norms of Upward Mobility in the United States

 Karol Oviedo